shubham1925/Dijkstra-Algorithm-Planner/README.md

 3. Output an animation of optimal path from start node to goal node on the graph.

+## **Approach:**

+The input points (start node and goal node) are forst checked if they lie in the obstacle space.
+If not, then the program proceeds to find the optimal path from start node to goal node using Dijkstra's algorithm.
+This is implemented for both the point robot (no dimension) and the rigid robot (dimension and clearance to be considered).
+The program then backtracks the optimal path and outputs it in the form of animnation using `pygame` package.

 ## **Dependencies:**

-1. shapely

-Install shapely pacakge from python3 using the following command on the terminal  `pip install shapely`
+1. shapely : Install shapely pacakge from python3 using the following command on the terminal  `pip install shapely`

+2. pygame : Install pygame pacakge from python3 using the following command on the terminal  `pip install pygame`

+3. numpy : Install numpy pacakge from python3 using the following command on the terminal  `pip install numpy`

 ## **Running the code:**